bxparks/AceSegment/docs/scanning_module.md

    communicate to the LED segments.
 1. The `ScanningModule` represents the actual LED segment module using direct scanning, or scanning through an 74HC595 shift register chip.
-1. The `LedDisplay` writes seven-segment bit patterns to the underlying `LedModule`.
-1. The various Writer classes which translate higher level characters and strings into bit patterns used by `LedDisplay`.
+1. The various Writer classes which translate higher level characters and strings into bit patterns used by `LedModule`.

 A typical resource creation code looks like this: